DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-hierarchical-report.md

 1. [Bind the report](../bind-to-data.md) to a data source.

-    The following image demonstrates an empty report bound to an ObjectDataSource.

     ![eurd-hierarchical-report-bind-to-data](../../../images/eurd-hierarchical-report-bind-to-data.png)

-    Each record in this data source includes the "parent ID" field that defines the parent-child relationship and thus builds the hierarchy.
+    Each record in the data source should include a field that defines the parent-child relationship and thus builds the hierarchy.

 1. Arrange controls on the report.